styel07/Undead-Sass/layouts/README.md

 # Design Specs

-## Fonts
+## Typography

-- Use a 16px base font size.
+- Use a 16px base font size (body)
-- Droid Serif is the global font.
+- Droid Serif is the global font (import into the scss file, or add link markup to html)

 ## Media Queries